Trinidad, Cuba: Ultimate Travel Guide

 Visitors to Topes de Collantes can also visit the Casa Museo del Café (Coffee Museum), as the area is known for its coffee cultivation, and several coffee farms are open for visits.
 This is a great addition to any visit to the parks!

-Salto de Caburnà Waterfall
+Salto de Caburní Waterfall

 Salto Vegas Grandes Waterfall

-Though mostly an easy journey, make sure you have good sneakers or shoes for the trek.
-The path can get muddy, and the area around the swimming hole is always wet.
-You’ll also want something to wear like swimming shoes or sandals to navigate in the water.
+Even more impressive than the Salto de Caburní is the Salto Vegas Grandes waterfall.
+Though it’s a bit further from Trinidad, it’s well worth the trip.
+Though mostly an easy journey, make sure you have good sneakers or shoes for the trek, as the path can get muddy.
+You’ll also want something like swimming shoes or sturdy sandals to navigate in the water in the swimming hole

 Read More: 10 Best Things To Do in Trinidad, Cuba

-Trinidad Cuba Beaches
+Trinidad, Cuba Beaches

 Trinidad is home to the best beach on the southern coast of Cuba: Playa Ancón.
 Just a few kilometers outside of the center of the city, it’s easy to visit Playa Ancón no matter how long you plan to visit Trinidad.